 Leprosy occurs in over half of all countries worldwide today.
 In its 127-year history, SFLG has supported leprosy-related projects in over 30 of these countries.
-Today, we work in 13 countries in Africa, Asia and South America where leprosy is endemic, as follows:
+Today, we work in 13 countries in Africa, Asia and Brazil where leprosy is endemic, as follows:

 People’s Republic of Bangladesh

 Bangladesh, in South Asia, shares its borders with India and Myanmar.
 It is the eighth-most populous country in the world with over 166 million people and, one of the most densely populated.
 Although Bangladesh is an emerging market with a middle-income economy, poverty, overcrowding and lack of infrastructure remain significant problems.
 The country is extremely vulnerable to environmental issues, including flooding and cyclones.
 Bangladesh is a WHO global priority country for leprosy.